 I get that.
 Truly.
 But you don’t have to make a fancy 5 course dinner from scratch to be healthy!
 Healthy can be a simple slow cooker chicken with a salad for dinner or lentil soup you made during meal prep and rewarm for dinner after a busy day!
 My slow cooker and Instant Pot have became my kitchen gadgets of choice for making sure a healthy dinner came together easily for my busy family.
 Figure out what works for your lifestyle and family and run with it!

 6. Don’t let the “haters” deter you.

 Congratulations!
 Simply by reading this, you’ve taken the very first step in transitioning your family’s life to a real food way of eating!
 You’ve obviously thought about doing it or are in the process of trying to if you’ve read this far and now is the time to act!
-You’ll be amazed how great your body feels and functions when it is fueled with clean real food and pretty soon, cooking a meal or throwing baby spinach into your grocery cart will feel like second nature to you too.
+You’ll be amazed how great your body feels and functions when it is fueled with veggie-loaded and real food.
+Pretty soon, cooking a meal or throwing baby spinach into your grocery cart will feel like second nature to you too.
 It’s a beautiful healthy life before you!
 Enjoy!